ecyld/discord-invite-api/README.md

 # discord-invite-api
-Get discord server invites by using your bot token
+Useful php script for bot developers.
+Get server invites by using your bot auth.
+Visit https://www.emircanyildirim.com/inviteapi.php for use it.

 Usage
 <li>Upload php file to your project</li>